At the Museum or at Your Location

 The Frontiers of Flight Museum offers students a unique environment to learn about innovations and technologies in aviation and space flight.

-Our newest addition, “SPOC” (Space Portal Odyssey Capsule), a portable planetarium, is a great expansion to students’ learning experiences.
+“SPOC” (Space Portal Odyssey Capsule), our portable planetarium, is a great expansion to students’ learning experiences.
+The Frontiers of Flight Museum currently offers financial assistance for qualifying schools towards field trips with a SPOC program or outreach SPOC programs.

 My Moon, My Sky (PK-1st grades)